remarcmij/JavaScript-1/week3/README.md

 ## JavaScript in the BROWSER with HTML and CSS

 - Progressively build the rover introduction level from ASCII art to SPA using live coding (see final folder)

+### robot-ascii

+- Discuss what the state of the game comprises
+- Create a `render()` function that renders the current state as ASCII art.
+- Add the `move()` and `turn()` functions.
+No need for student to understand all the fine details.
+Just that these functions change the state.

+### robot-web-1

+- Show hard coded rendering of game board in HTML.
+This is what we need to reproduce programmatically.

+### robot-web-2

+- Create the `render()` function to reproduce the game board initial state programmatically.

+### robot-web-3

+- Copy the `move()` and `turn()` functions from `robot-ascii` and use the new `render()` function to render the game steps (will only show the final state)

+### robot-web-4

+- Add an input text field and button to accept robot commands.

+### robot-web-5

+- Use images to render the robot, trees, water and flag.
+Use CSS classes to rotate the robot.